Multi-Client Setup

 | Windsurf | stdio | ~/.codeium/windsurf/mcp_config.json |

-| HTTP (multi-client) | http | Any client supporting Streamable HTTP |
+| HTTP (local server) | http | Any client supporting Streamable HTTP |

 Configuration Values